behnazkhoshnood/tadig-restaurant/README.md

 ### Structure

-The website consist of 7 pages named: index, order,  and each page has three sections.
+The website consist of 7 pages named: index, order, order main, order desserts, order drinks, reservation and rate us.
+Each page has three sections.
 The header and footer section is the same in all the pages.
-The Header section consist of the navbar menu for navigation through the websiteand the footer section consist of Sign in / sign up button, contacts and social medias.
+The Header section consist of the navbar menu for navigation through the website and the footer section consist of Sign in / sign up button, contacts and social medias.
+####2nd section:
+#####Home page:
+This section consist of 2 part, Introduction note and a carousel slide for food images.
+####Order pages:
+This sections consist of two food menu headers on top and the bottom of the section.
+These pages also consist of the list of items provided in each category with their image, description and ingridients.
+####Reservation page:
+This section consist of a form for reservation.
+####Reservation page:
+This section consist of a form for feedbacks.

 ### Skeleton